Submitting a Transaction to AtomOne - and How to Submit Transactions Securely #

 Important

-you want to sign your transactions using a Ledger, you need to build the
+The binary from the github release section doesn’t have Ledger support.
+If you want to sign your transactions using a Ledger, you need to build the binary from the sources using

 .